Tongva

 Two of the groups, the hyphen and the slash group, were founded after a hostile split over the question of building an Indian casino.
 In 1994, the state of California recognized the Gabrielino "as the aboriginal tribe of the Los Angeles Basin."
 No organized group representing the Tongva has attained recognition as a tribe by the federal government.
-The lack of federal recognition has prevented self-identified Tongva descendants from having control over Tongva ancestral remains, artifacts, and has left them without a land base in the Tongva traditional homeland.
+The lack of federal recognition has prevented self-identified Tongva descendants from having control over Tongva ancestral remains and artifacts, and has left them without a land base in the Tongva traditional homeland.

 In 2008, more than 1,700 people identified as Tongva or claimed partial ancestry.
-In 2013, it was reported that the four Tongva groups that have applied for federal recognition had more than 3,900 members in total.
+In 2013, it was reported that the four Tongva groups that had applied for federal recognition had more than 3,900 members in total.

 The Tongva Taraxat Paxaavxa Conservancy was established to campaign for the rematriation of Tongva homelands.
 In 2022, a 1-acre site was returned to the conservancy in Altadena, which marked the first time the Tongva had land in Los Angeles County in 200 years.